BarefootCoders/stellar-engine/blueprints/fedramp-high/agent-space/README.md

 Access policies are defined at the organization level, and there can only be one declared per organization.
 Each one can have multiple access levels within it.
 In order to correctly associate the access levels created in the blueprint with your organizions access policy, we need to populate that variable in the `.tfvars` file.

-To list the access policies in your org, run `gcloud access-context-manager policies list --organization <org-id>` and find the `NAME:` of the access policy associated with the org.
+To list the access policies in your org, run `gcloud access-context-manager policies list --organization <org-id>` and find the `NAME:` of the access policy associated with the org, then add it to your `.tfvars` file.

 If this is a completely new org and you need to create an access policy, you may use `gcloud access-context-manager policies create --organization <org-id> --title CNAP-policy`, and use the number returned after creation.